haggertypat/DirectoryBundle/Resources/doc/README.markdown

 * title - used for page title, heading, og tags - required
 * logo - used in header - optional
 * menu_builder - the main menu to use - optional
-* *_template - let you override which templates are used
+* layout_template - the base template used for all pages
 * copyright - used in footer - optional
 * contact_email - used in footer - required
 * admin_email - used for e-mail notifications - required